pingcap/talent-plan/tidb/join/README.md

 ON T0.COL0=T1.COL2 AND T0.COL1=T1.COL3
 ```

-You can assume that the data of relation0 and relation1 can be fully loaded into the memory.
 We provide a sample as `join_example.go: JoinExample` which performs a simple hash join algorithm.
 It uses the relation0 to build the hash table, and probe the hash table for every row in relation1.

 ## Requirements and rating principles